learn-co-students/seattle-web-042020/36-TIPS-2/README.md

 ## SWBAT

 - Define a Linked List.
+    - object in which you can move the nodes in one direction, but not another (Singly Linked List)
+    - Made up of nodes
 - Code up a Linked List.
 - Talk about why on earth we would bother with Linked Lists.